afzalasar7/JobFit-Analyzer/README.md

 We welcome contributions to improve JobFit Analyzer!
 Fork the repository, create a pull request with your changes, and follow the contribution guidelines.

-## License
+## Open Source with Love:

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project is proudly licensed under the `MIT License`, fostering free and open collaboration.

 **Stay tuned for further updates and enhancements!**